When you incorporate a business, there are plenty of requirements to keep track of.

 What Happens if I Don’t Maintain a Registered Agent?

-There are penalties if a business does not maintain a registered agent as it should.
+There are penalties if a business does not maintain registered agent like it should.
 For example, in some states, the state will administratively dissolve your business if you don’t have an agent.

 In fact, you won’t even be allowed to incorporate your business if you don’t designate a registered agent, because the state will consider your filing to be incomplete.